aspensmonster-school/ee4390-senior-design-i/weekly-reports/week-4.md

 Scratch that.
 Going to try just swapping out the TL082 and see if that clears things up going into the comparator.

+Nope.
+Shit.
+Time for a rebuild.
+Note to self: I think this aptly demonstrates the utility of having a testing protocol.